ImperialCollegeLondon/RCDS-further-hypothesis-testing/README.md

 # Further Hypothesis Testing

-Building on the material covered by *Introduction to Sampling and Hypothesis Testing*, this workshop will explore the application of hypothesis testing to data that may deviate from standard theoretical distributions.
+Building on the material covered by *Introduction to Sampling and Hypothesis Testing*, this workshop will introduce a range of commonly used hypothesis tests.

 The following topics will be covered:

-- The t-test and its variations
+- The t-test
 - Comparing variances
 - ANOVA
 - Testing for normality
-- Non-parametric testing
+- Multiple testing corrections
 - Goodness of fit
-- Multiple testing corrections
-- Choosing appropriate statistical methods

 ## Instructions